 Headaches occur for a number of reasons, from stress and hunger, to a lack of sleep and dehydration.
 Even poor posture, allergies and eye strain can cause tension headaches in millions of people every day.
-In various yoga forums, new members often complain about headaches after their first yoga session.
+In various yoga forums, new members sometimes complain about headaches after their first yoga session.
 Does this complaint warrant further investigation into yoga as a potential cause of headaches?

 Examining Yoga and Headaches